vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

     then 7 + the temperature rounded down in degrees Celsius.
 If the temperature is less than -7 degrees Celsius, I shouldn't be doing this exercise!

+* Starting 2024-09-09, I am increasing the baseline threshold to 30 seconds, as I pretty consistently exceed 30 seconds on the first try nowadays.
+The new logic is:

+  * Baseline of 30 seconds

+  * If I am doing the exercise after I return from jogging, no adjustment (30 seconds remains the target)

+  * If I am doing the exercise without jogging or similar warmup, then temperature-based adjustment as follows.
+If the temperature is 20 degrees Celsius or higher, no adjustment.
+If the temperature is greater than -10 degrees Celsius and less than 20 degrees Celsius, then 10 + the temperature rounded down in degrees Celsius.
+If the temperature is less than -10 degrees Celsius, I shouldn't be doing this exercise!

 ### How the threshold duration is used